-We would usually only admit mature applicants who meet our entry requirements with qualifications achieved over five years ago, who have only returned to education within the last six months prior to application, or who do not meet our published entry requirements but can demonstrate recent or current study and/ or have particularly relevant employment history or life experience.
-Mature applicants may be invited to interview as described in 2.5.
+We would usually only admit after interview mature applicants who meet our entry requirements with qualifications achieved over five years ago, who have only returned to education within the last six months prior to application, or who do not meet our published entry requirements but can demonstrate recent or current study and/ or have particularly relevant employment history or life experience.

+Selected applicants will be invited to interview as described in 2.5.
 Interviews above.

 Mature applicants who do not meet our standard entry requirements and who cannot demonstrate recent study, relevant employment history or life experience will usually be advised to gain some academic experience before reapplying.
-Current and prospective applicants in this position should consider applying to our Foundation Year in the Arts and Humanities or taking an appropriate Access course, A-level, Open University foundation module or equivalent study.
-Please contact the Admissions team regarding the suitability of your intended programme.
+Current and prospective applicants in this position should consider applying to our Foundation Year in the Arts and Humanities or taking an Access course, A-level, Open University foundation module or equivalent.